sogko/node-osm-stream/README.md

 node-osm-stream
 ===============

-NodeJS-based OpenStreetMap file (.osm) stream parser
+A NodeJS-based streamable parser for OpenStreetMap (.osm) files